PHOTO TRAVEL TO SOUTHERN PERU

 Peru offers breathtaking landscapes, historic monuments, cultural highlights at every corner as well as amazing humanitarian and environmental experiences.
 From the Andes to the coast, from the amazon rainforest to Inca hotspots, Peru has it all.

 On this travel, you will experience the immense biodiversity of Peru.
 The third biggest country in South America and the oldest civilization of the Americas with well-preserved monuments from this ancient Empire.

 No travel to Peru is complete without a visit of Machu Picchu.
 But this travel offers so much more.
 You will take a boat ride on the rivers of the Amazon Rainforest where you will see the reality of illegal logging and how many NGOs are working hard to stop this.

 You will see historic cities of Lima and Cuzco and at the same time get to know humanitarian NGO Projects in the suburbs of these cities, trying to help the poorest people and specially children.

 It is probably hard to get enough of this country.
 But there is an option to extend your travel with a journey to see the Nazca Lines or the Rainbow Mountains.

-The tours are led by a team of Professional Photographers and Tour guides who have a deep knowledge of the destinations included within our tours.
+The tours are led by a team of Professional Photographers who, after traveling long in Southeast Asia and with dozens of experiences along the routes of our tours, have a deep knowledge of the destinations included within our tours.
 Our Photographers and Tour Leaders have established friendships and relationships with local people in many of the towns and villages on travel routes.

 Immerse yourself totally in a culture different from ours.
 The size of our groups is limited to a maximum of 12 people in order to give the maximum of technical support and the best cultural experience.